 Chimneys repointed in natural hydraulic lime - Oxfordshire and Gloucestershire.

 The chimney is the most vulnerable part of the house.
-Not least because it the part of the property which is most exposed, but also because of the effects of the changes in temperature which are brought about by solid fuel fires and wood burners.
+Not least because it is the part of the property which is most exposed, but also because of the effects of the changes in temperature which are brought about by solid fuel fires and wood burners.
 Their repeated use in winter means that brick and stonework is caused to heat up and then rapidly cool down once the fire goes out.
 Over many years, the resulting hot/cold temperature changes - in tandem with weathering - cause the brick, stonework and mortar to fail.
 With a good lime mortar this is gradual but when cement has been used over lime them the deterioration is both rapid and can be extreme.

-If you have an older property which was originally built with lime then it is essential to have the repair-work carried out using natural hydraulic lime and not cement.
+If you have an older property which was originally built with lime then it is essential to have the repair-work carried out using lime mortar and not cement.
 The reason for this is that cement responds to thermal changes at a different rate to traditional bricks or natural stone.
-The result is that rigid cement mortar will be pulled away from what it is holding together and eventually fall out in lumps and strips leaving the original lime to suffer further weathering.
+The result is that rigid cement mortar will not cope with the movement and eventually fall out in lumps and strips leaving the original lime to suffer further weathering.

 If you click on the link below, I'll show you personally.